ibm-cloud-docs/account/enterprise-create.md

 ## Creating an enterprise by using the API
 {: #create-api}

 You can programmatically create an enterprise by calling the Enterprise Management API as shown in the following sample request.
-For detailed information about the API, see [Enterprise Management API](https://{DomainName}/apidocs/enterprise-apis/enterprise#create-an-enterprise){: external}.
+For detailed information about the API, see <!--[Enterprise Management API](https://{DomainName}/apidocs/enterprise-apis/enterprise#create-an-enterprise){: external}--> Enterprise Management API.

 ```
 curl -X POST \